6 Steps to Recover from Holiday Stress & Fatigue

 2. Recharge Your Immune System

-Cold weather and holiday stresses can run you down and deplete your immune system.
+Cold weather and holiday stress can run you down and deplete your immune system.
 A healthy immune system is your best defense against infections and other health issues.
 Along with optimizing your diet using The Myers Way®, you can further support immune function with my Immune Booster Powder and Acetyl-Glutathione.

 Immune Booster Powder is a fantastic way to support your immune health, especially during the winter months!
 It contains supercharged colostrum, a special time of mammalian milk produced only immediately after giving birth.
 Colostrum is a concentrated source of immunoglobulins, which bind to viruses, bacteria, fungi, parasites, and inflammatory proteins from the foods you eat and carry them safely out of your body.